Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it reads a file from the project root, is read-only, and distinguishes from siblings (ck_fs_find, ck_fs_grep, ck_fs_ls) by specifying when to use each.
-The verb 'read' and resource 'file' are specific, and the description covers key details like relative paths and windowed reads.
+The description clearly states the tool reads a file from the project root, specifies it is read-only, and distinguishes it from sibling tools (ck_fs_find, ck_fs_grep, ck_fs_ls) by naming them and their specific use cases.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.